arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/docker-container/content.md

 ***To be able to see your container with `docker ps -a` you will need to run it at least once with `docker run`***

 ### Listing The Installed Packages
-List the installed containers introducing:
+List the installed containers with the following command:
 ```
 docker ps -a
 ```